kkhalilli/telecommuniation-classification/README.md

 # This data project has been used as a take-home assignment in the recruitment process for the data science positions at Sony Research

 Data Description
 The customer churn data is given in the file Data_Science_Challenge.csv.
-The detailed explanation is as follows: